puppetlabs/puppetlabs-apt/README.md

 * `apt_updates`: The number of updates available on the system
 * `apt_security_updates`: The number of updates which are security updates
 * `apt_package_updates`: The package names that are available for update.
 In Facter 2.0 and later, this will be a list type; in earlier versions, it is a comma-delimited string.
-* `apt_update_last_success` --- The date in epochtime that `apt-get update` last ran successfully.
-This is determined by reading the mtime of the file `/var/lib/apt/periodic/update-success-stamp`.
-That file is generated by the `/etc/apt/apt.conf.d/15update-stamp` file.
+* `apt_update_last_success`: The date in epochtime that `apt-get update` last successfully ran.
+This is determined by reading the mtime of  /var/lib/apt/periodic/update-success-stamp.

 #### Hiera example